-5. Form into fritters and fry in your favourite oil.
+5. Form into fritters and fry in a thin layer of your favourite oil.
 Avoid using a dry pan as the fat helps with flavour and moistness.

 6. Cook on a medium head and flip when you can see the bottom has started to brown.

 For a gluten free version you can serve like I did with your favourite salad, a handful of nuts and some guacamole or your favourite chutney.
 This would also work as a mezze bowl with hummus underneath and some rice to accompany the other elements.